Azure-Samples/serverless-chat-langchainjs/docs/03-session.md

 The `AzureCosmosDBVectorStore` class is responsible for storing and retrieving vectors from `Azure CosmosDB for MongoDB`.
 It can be used to store and retrieve vectors from a collection in a database.
 It can also be used to create an index in the collection.

-Then we created an instance of the `AzureCosmosDBVectorStore` class by passing the `pdfFileDocuments` array using the method `fromDocuments`.
+Then we created an instance of the `AzureCosmosDBVectorStore` class by passing the `documents` array using the method `fromDocuments`.
 This method is responsible for creating an instance of the `AzureCosmosDBVectorStore` from a list of documents.
 It first converts the documents to vectors and then adds them to the collection.

 We created an instance of the `AzureOpenAIEmbeddings`, at this point this class will grab the `Azure OpenAI` credentials from the environment variables.
 Then we passed a configuration object with the `databaseName` and `collectionName` properties.